ayavilevich/mqtt-win-exec/README.md

 ## Troubleshooting

 MQTT can be debugged per https://github.com/mqttjs/MQTT.js/blob/master/README.md#debug-logs , by setting the 'DEBUG' env var to 'mqttjs*'.
-Debug output then goes to .\daemon\mqttwinexec.err.log .

 This can be set on a service by adding: